 When asked what has kept Ellen in her career for so long, she states: "I love the learning.
 There is always more to learn.
 Also, with my background in a non-technical subject (Music), I have the ability to explain technical things to non-technical people and I enjoy doing that."

 In her spare time, Ellen enjoys dog obedience, fiber arts such as knitting and crocheting, and reading.
-She recently opened her home to a five year old Shetland Sheepdog rescue named Peavy.
+In 2014, she recently opened her home to a five year old Shetland Sheepdog rescue named Peavy.
 Ellen is also a member of Toastmasters International.
-She received her Competent Communicator (CC) award last June and is President of the CSA Crusaders Toastmasters club.
+She received her Competent Communicator (CC) award in June 2015 and has served as President of the CSA Crusaders Toastmasters club.

 One of Ellen's favorite pastimes is travel, and she enjoys vacationing with one of her close friends.
 Her friend, Phyllis, is the Chair of the Department of History at the College of Charleston and a medieval historian, therefore each trip they take is always fun and insightful.
 Together, they have been to Germany, Ireland, England, and Scotland.

 Ellen attended Stanford University where she graduated with distinction, and received an A.B. in the study of Music.
 In addition, Ellen earned a Russian Translator's Certificate for written Russian to English translation.

 Ellen looks forward to donating her knowledge and expertise to local organizations when it's time to retire.